Union of the Crowns: Accession of James VI

-On 5 April 1603, James left Edinburgh for London and promised to return every three years, which he failed to keep by returning only once, in 1617.
+On 5 April 1603, James left Edinburgh for London and promised to return every three years, a promise that he failed to keep, returning only once, in 1617.
+He arrived in England at Berwick on 6 April, and planned a large public reception at York.
 He progressed slowly from town to town to arrive in the capital after Elizabeth's funeral.
 Local lords received James with lavish hospitality along the route, and James's new subjects flocked to see him and were relieved above all that the succession had triggered neither unrest nor invasion.
 As James entered London, he was mobbed.
 The crowds of people, one observer reported, were so great that "they covered the beauty of the fields; and so greedy were they to behold the King that they injured and hurt one another".

-In June, James gave Tobias Matthew, Bishop of Durham, orders to travel north from London to meet Anne of Denmark, who was bringing Prince Henry and Princess Elizabeth to Windsor Castle.
+In June, James gave Tobias Matthew, Bishop of Durham, orders to travel north from London to meet Anne of Denmark, who was bringing Prince Henry and Princess Elizabeth with her.
+Anne crossed the border at Berwick and made her way to York.
+She was hailed as "Oriana" at Althorp, a name formerly used to celebrate Elizabeth I. James met Anne at Easton Neston on 28 June and travelled to Windsor Castle.

 James and Anne's English coronation took place on 25 July though the festivities had to be restricted because of an outbreak of the plague.
 A Royal Entry featuring elaborate allegories provided by dramatic poets such as Thomas Dekker and Ben Jonson was deferred until 15 March 1604, when all London turned out for the occasion: "The streets seemed paved with men", wrote Dekker, "Stalls instead of rich wares were set out with children, open casements filled up with women".